-All students that have an IPRC are reviewed annually by the school team and parents/guardians.
+All students that have an IPRC are reviewed annually by the school team and parents/caregivers.
+An annual IPRC reviews the following: the student's progress, current statements of strengths and needs, exceptionality and placement.
 An IPRC review may not occur more often than once every three month period (Reg.
 181/98, s.21 (2) the Education Act).
-Parent(s)/guardian(s) who are in agreement with the recommendation of the school team may waive the requirement to hold an annual review IPRC meeting.
+Parent(s)/caregiver(s) who are in agreement with the recommendation of the school team may waive the requirement to hold an annual review IPRC meeting.
 Reg.
-181/98, s.21 (4b) states that, where there are no changes to the identification or placement, a parent/guardian may choose to waive or dispense of the requirement to hold an IPRC by signing and returning to the school a waiver letter which states that they agree with the school's recommendations.
-An annual IPRC reviews the following: the student's progress, current statements of strengths and needs, exceptionality and placement.
+181/98, s.21 (4b) states that, where there are no changes to the identification or placement, a parent/caregiver may choose to waive or dispense of the requirement to hold an IPRC by signing and returning to the school a waiver letter which states that they agree with the school's recommendations.

-Parent / Guardian Request for a Review
+Parent/Caregiver Request for a Review

-A request by a parent / guardian for a review may be made at any time after the initial placement has been in effect for three months, but may not be more than once in every three-month period.
+A request by a parent/caregiver for a review may be made at any time after the initial placement has been in effect for three months, but may not be more than once in every three-month period.
 A request for review, outside of the normal annual review process, must be provided in writing to the school principal.
-Upon receipt of a parent / guardian request for review, the principal will, within 15 calendar days, provide the parent / guardian with a written statement acknowledging the request, a copy of the OCDSB IPRC guide and a written statement indicating an approximate meeting date / time.
-The principal may request a review at any time, on written notice to a parent / guardian.
+Upon receipt of a parent/caregiver request for review, the principal will, within 15 calendar days, provide the parent/caregiver with a written statement acknowledging the request, a copy of the OCDSB IPRC guide and a written statement indicating an approximate meeting date/time.